ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-BigDecimal id = 1082038; // BigDecimal | The id of the product.
+BigDecimal id = 1082038; // BigDecimal | The recipe id.
 Boolean defaultCss = true; // Boolean | Whether the default CSS should be added to the response. try {
     String result = apiInstance.visualizeRecipeNutritionByID(id, defaultCss);